In this Article

 Understanding Baby Girl Growth Chart Percentile

 The percentile method of quantifying growth can be a little confusing to understand.
-However, it is a simple way of quantifying the growth of your baby girl.
+However, it is a simple way of quantifying the growth of a baby girl.
 This percentile calculation is derived from the standard values provided by the WHO growth chart.

 Suppose a baby’s weight is in the 75th percentile, it means that in a general set of girl babies, 74% of them weigh less than their weight and 25% above it.
 This gives a fair idea about the health and development of the child in comparison to the general standards.
-Each of the parameters namely weight, height, and head circumference have individual percentile values and almost always differ from each other.
-An overall assessment of the growth includes all the three parameters.
+Each of the parameters, namely weight, height, and head circumference have individual percentile values and almost always differ from each other.
+An overall assessment of growth includes all the three parameters.

 How to Read a Baby Girl’s Height and Weight Growth Chart?

 As parents, it is essential for you to have an awareness of how to interpret a weight and height growth chart.
 You can request the assistance of your baby’s doctor to understand the infant girl growth chart better.
-There are many online tools available that help with the percentile calculations with weight, height or head circumference measurements.
+There are many online tools available that help with percentile calculations of weight, height, or head circumference measurements.
 You can use one of them to arrive at individual percentiles, apart from plotting them as a graph to observe overall growth.
 Some points to remember while reading a growth chart are:

-- Measurements taken during a period of sickness does not reflect the actual healthy value, especially for weight.
+- Measurements taken during a period of sickness do not reflect the actual healthy value, especially for weight.
 Therefore, a dip in the graph in such situations can be overlooked if there is a steady improvement in weight after recovery.

 When Should You Be Concerned?